gsshri14/DevOpsAllStarsChallenge_Project-1_WeatherDashboard/README.md

 ## Usage

-1. Run the main script to fetch weather data for the specified cities and save it to the S3 bucket:
+1. To run the Flask web application:
     ```sh
-    python src/main/WeatherDashboard.py
-    ```

-2. To run the Flask web application:
-    ```sh
     python src/main/app.py
     ```

-3. To run the unit tests, use the following command:
+2. To run the unit tests, use the following command:
     ```sh
     python -m unittest discover -s src/test
     ```

-4. To build the Docker image:
+3. To build the Docker image:
     ```sh
     ./build.sh
     ```

-5. To run the Docker container:
+4. To run the Docker container:
     ```sh
     ./run.sh
     ```